Psychologists diagnose, treat, and work to prevent a range of psychological problems that affect people's behaviour, thoughts and emotions.

 Psychologists can also be self-employed in private psychology consultancies.

-- Greig, C, executive director, NZ College of Clinical Psychologists, Careers New Zealand interview, January 2016.
+- Greig, C, executive director, NZ College of Clinical Psychologists, careers.govt.nz interview, February 2021.

 Progression and specialisations

-Psychologists can move into research, teaching, policy development, clinical work, advisory, and management roles.
+Psychologists can move into research, teaching, policy development, clinical, advisory, or managerial roles.

 - Clinical Psychologist